mahollands/IFMR_DWDs/README.md

 * emcee (for running MCMC fits)
 * corner (for plotting MCMC results)
 * numpy, numba, matplotlib for maths and plotting

+## Data
+Shortened versions (last 100 steps) of our MCMC chains are included in the repository.
+The full chains (10000 steps, up to 2GB each) can be provided upon reasonable request.